Key takeaways:

 - Sales leaders analyze deal velocity and pipeline health to prioritize outreach.

-Use these tools here to analyze patterns, forecast outcomes, and guide smarter choices based on data.
+Utilize these tools to analyze patterns, forecast outcomes, and make informed decisions based on data.

 Enhance customer experience with personalized support